Use the Knowledge Base AI to help improve your Cloud Posture

 01 Sign in to the AWS Management Console.

-03 In the navigation panel, under Network & Security, select Elastic IPs.
+03 In the left navigation panel, under Network & Security, select Elastic IPs.

-05 Choose the Summary tab from the console bottom panel and check the Association ID configuration attribute value.
-If the Association ID attribute has no value, the selected Elastic IP address is not associated with an Amazon EC2 instance or Elastic Network Interface (ENI), therefore the EIP can be reviewed and released.
+05 Select the Summary tab from the console bottom panel and check the Association ID attribute value.
+If the Association ID attribute has no value, the selected IP address is not associated with an Amazon EC2 instance or Elastic Network Interface (ENI).
+As a result, the IP address can be reviewed and released.

-06 Repeat steps no. 4 and 5 for each Elastic IP allocated in the selected AWS cloud region.
+06 Repeat steps no. 4 and 5 for each IP address allocated in the selected AWS cloud region.

 Using AWS CLI

-01 Run describe-addresses command (OSX/Linux/UNIX) with custom query filters to list the Elastic IP addresses available in the selected AWS cloud region:
+01 Run describe-addresses command (OSX/Linux/UNIX) with custom output filters to list the IP addresses (Elastic IPs or Carrier IPs) available in the selected AWS cloud region:

 aws ec2 describe-addresses